emacsmirror/gptel-aibo/README.md

     '(markdown-header-face-6 :height 1.05 :foreground "#5e81ac" :weight semi-bold :inherit markdown-header-face)))
 ```

-## security issues
+## Security issues
 1. The file path and content of the current working buffer, as well as buffers
 from the same project, may be sent to the LLM.
+2. There are three actions defined in `gptel-aibo`: modification, creation,
-2. Only projects are allowed to create and delete files under the project root.
+and deletion.
+These actions are only allowed if the target is under the project
-A confirmation prompt will be shown when attempting to delete.
-3. Modifications to the buffer will be saved.
-While you can revert changes using
+root of the current working buffer.
+If a buffer is not part of a project,
+only modifications to itself can be executed.
+3. Modifications and creations are saved immediately after they are applied,
+and an additional confirmation is required for deletion.
+While some changes
-Emacs’ undo system, it’s best to place your project under version control.
+can be reverted using Emacs’ undo system, it’s best to place your project under
-Additionally, files will be deleted upon confirmation and cannot be undone by
-Emacs itself.
+version control to ensure safety and recoverability.